infinyon/cargo-cvm/README.md

 When `cargo cvm -f` is run on an already up-to-date crate version, it will have no affect.

+> <br/>NOTE: If you run this command in a workspace with multiple members that are outdated, it will apply the same semantic versioning type across all crates, which may not be correct.<br/><br/>If you want to bump multiple versions that are not the same semantic version type, e.g. minor, then it is best to run this command inside the crate directory.<br/><br/>

 ## Warn Outdated Versions